Dasharo/docs/docs/common-coreboot-docs/checkbox.md

     ```

 1. Press `T` to start the testing procedure.
-1. You can be asked about the hardware in your machine.
-Just tick it truthfully
+1. You might be asked about the hardware in your machine.
+Just tick it
-and press `T` again.
+    truthfully and press `T` again.

     ```bash
     ┌──────────────────────────────────────────────────────────────────────────────┐